What Is Prolactin?

 - Regulation of metabolic functions

-It is also assumed that prolactin levels in females majorly influence behavioural and psychological state during pregnancy, lactation and also during menstrual cycles.
+It is also assumed that prolactin levels in females majorly influence behavioral and psychological states during pregnancy, lactation, and also during menstrual cycles.

 What Are High Prolactin Levels?